medplum/medplum/packages/docs/docs/fhir-datastore/migration/convert-to-fhir.md

 * Create a separate, offline process to map your local condition codes to standard codes (like ICD-10).
 * Update the [`Condition`](condition) resources with the standard codes, either during the initial migration if the mapping is available, or as a separate step later.

+The use of the `patient_condition_id` as an identifier provides a clear link back to the original data, which can be valuable for auditing, troubleshooting, or further data reconciliation.

 This approach allows you to migrate your data quickly while still maintaining the ability to add standardized coding later, improving the overall quality and interoperability of your data over time.

-The use of the `patient_condition_id` as an identifier provides a clear link back to the original data, which can be valuable for auditing, troubleshooting, or further data reconciliation.

-[condition]: /docs/api/fhir/resources/condition
-[patient]: /docs/api/fhir/resources/patient

 ## Linking Data Using Conditional References

 When migrating data to FHIR, it's crucial to maintain relationships between resources.
 Conditional references are particularly helpful in this process.

-During migration, it's often challenging to know the [unique `id`] that Medplum will assign to a resource once it's created.
+During migration, it's often challenging to know the [unique `id`](/docs/fhir-basics#storing-data-resources) that Medplum will assign to a resource once it's created.

 Conditional references solve these issues by allowing you to reference resources based on their identifying information from the source system, rather than relying on Medplum-generated IDs.